 TUOMAS FORSBERG gained his MA from University of Helsinki in 1989 (Political Science, International Relations) and his PhD at the University of Wales, Aberystwyth in 1998 (International Relations).
 He is docent at the universities of Helsinki and Lapland.
 He worked as the acting director (1998-2001) and senior research fellow of the Finnish Institute of International Affairs, as Professor of Western European Security Studies at the George C. Marshall European Center for Security Studies, Garmisch-Partenkirchen, Germany (2002-04) and as Professor of International Relations at the University of Helsinki (2004-2008) before moving to the University of Tampere where he has been Professor of International Relations since 2008.
 His publications include Divided West: European Security and the Transatlantic Relationship (co-authored with Graeme Herd, Blackwell 2006), The European Union and Russia (co-authored with Hiski Haukkala, Palgrave 2016) and articles in journals such as International Affairs, Journal of Peace Research, International Studies Review, Security Dialogue and Journal of Common Market Studies.
 He lives in Helsinki and is married with three children (b.
 2003, 2006 and 2013).

-Hanne Appelqvist's primary areas of responsibility as vice director are external financing and the development of research collaboration.
-She also functions as the editor in chief of the HCAS publication COLLEGIUM.
+Hanne Appelqvist's primary areas of responsibilities as the deputy director are related to external research funding and the development of research collaboration.
+She is also the editor-in-chief of the HCAS publication series.

 Hanne Appelqvist’s main interests in philosophy are Ludwig Wittgenstein, Immanuel Kant, philosophy of language, philosophy of religion, and aesthetics.
 She has worked extensively on the affinities between Wittgenstein’s thought – both early and late – and Kant’s critical philosophy.
 Central themes in her research have been Wittgenstein’s views on logic and grammar, normativity, ethics, aesthetics, and religion.
 Currently, she is editing a collection of articles titled Wittgenstein and the Limits of Language (Routledge, forthcoming) and is working on her own monograph on the relation between Wittgenstein and Kant’s Critique of the Power of Judgment.
 Appelqvist works also on aesthetics and philosophy of music.
 She is the leader of a collaborative research project The Cognitive Relevance of Aesthetics (Finnish Cultural Foundation, University of Tampere).